Why can nerves cause pain?

 What type of procedure is used to treat nerve pain resulting from an injury or prior surgery?

 The physical causes of nerve pain can be a neuroma, compression of the nerve or both.
 If a neuroma is identified as the cause of the pain, your surgeon will first locate and remove the neuroma.
 This gets rid of the painful stimulus and stops the pain signals to the brain.
-Then, depending on your specific nerve damage, your surgeon can repair the nerve by either reconnecting the nerve with a nerve graft (autograft or an allograft nerve such as Avance Nerve Graft) to allow restoration of normal signals to the brain, isolating the nerve end with a nerve cap such as Axoguard® Nerve Cap™ to reduce the potential for neuroma formation, or occasionally rerouting the nerves.
+Then, depending on your specific nerve damage, your surgeon can repair the nerve by either reconnecting the nerve with a nerve graft (autograft or an allograft nerve to allow restoration of normal signals to the brain, isolating the nerve end with a nerve cap to reduce the potential for neuroma formation, or occasionally rerouting the nerves.

 To repair nerve compression, your surgeon will need to release the traumatized tissue that’s pressing on or strangling the nerve.
 This is often done by cutting or removing the area of constriction.
 Releasing the tissue relieves the pressure placed on the nerve and allows it to regain mobility and appropriate blood supply.
-The surgeon may decide to protect the nerve by placing fat around it, wrapping the nerve with vein tissue or using an off-the-shelf protector such as the Axoguard® Nerve Protector™.
+The surgeon may decide to protect the nerve by placing fat around it, wrapping the nerve with vein tissue or using an off-the-shelf nerve protector.

 What are the risks of performing this procedure?